thebabush/nampa/README.md

 pip install -r requirements.txt # or sudo apt-get install python-future
 ```

+**NOTE:** apparently, Binary Ninja for Windows ships with its own python distribution so `pip install` accordingly.

 ## About

 Nampa ([なんぱ](http://jisho.org/search/%E8%BB%9F%E6%B4%BE)) is the Japanese art of picking up women on the street.